What is depression?

 Depression can take many forms and vary in severity: from suicidal thoughts to general feelings of hopelessness and apathy.
 You can see read more about this in the ‘Symptoms of depression’ section below.

 Depending on the depth of a person’s depression, different treatments will be used.
 Even in the most severe cases, depression is a treatable illness, even though it may not feel like it to the person suffering.
 In cases of mild depression, exercise and self-help groups could be sufficiently helpful.
 In more severe cases, a range of antidepressants are available.
 For both mild and severe depression, talking therapies are extremely effective.
-You can learn more about types of depression and the role of counselling below.
+You can learn more about types of depression and the role of counselling for depression below.

 NHS Choices has made a podcast about depression and low mood that you can listen to here